Obsession (1976 film): Reception

 Other reviewers praised the stylish cinematography by Vilmos Zsigmond, and Bernard Herrmann's beautiful, highly romantic score was one of the more acclaimed in his distinguished career, earning him a posthumous Academy Award nomination (the composer died in December 1975, a few hours after completing the score of Martin Scorsese's Taxi Driver).
 The National Board of Review named Obsession one of the Top Ten Films of 1976.

 But several critics complained that the film was all too clearly a mere homage to Vertigo, without being original or interesting enough in itself as a thriller.
 Pauline Kael, normally one of De Palma's greatest admirers, dismissed the film as "no more than an exercise in style, with the camera whirling around nothingness..."
 Vincent Canby wrote "To be blunt, Obsession is no Vertigo, Hitchcock's witty, sardonic study of obsession that did transcend its material, which wasn't all that bad to start with.
 The Schrader screenplay...is most effective when it's most romantic, and transparent when it attempts to be mysterious...The plot...is such that you'll probably have figured out the mystery very early."

-Decades later, Obsessions reputation improved considerably.
-Rotten Tomatoes lists the film as having a 73% favorability rating, based on the critiques of a sampling of 26 reviewers.
+Decades later, Obsession's reputation improved considerably.
+Rotten Tomatoes lists the film as having a 77% favorability rating, based on the critiques of a sampling of 30 reviewers.
 The site's consensus reads: "Obsession suffers in comparison to the Alfred Hitchcock masterpiece that it mirrors, but director Brian De Palma's unique preoccupations give this thriller its own compulsive, twisted fingerprint".